 The prestigious 5 star hotel is located just 150 meters from the beach and their own beach club with private access, nothing less than impressive.
 We had a delicious lunch here, but chose to stay overnight at the neighboring, equally beautiful hotel:

-Radisson Blu Palace Hotel Noordwijk
+Palace Hotel Noordwijk

 This royal hotel resembles a palace with its unique architecture and impressive appearance.
-Currently owned by the Radisson Blu Group, and although it has 1 star less, it actually has all the facilities and amenities to deserve 5 stars!

 Our premium room offered plenty of space and had all the modern facilities you might need, with a huge private balcony and 2 outdoor lounge chairs to relax and enjoy the view over the quaint village of Noordwijk.

-The Palace hotel has 115 rooms and 5 suites, an underground parking, 13 meeting rooms, an in-house restaurant, atmospheric Dunes Lounge & Bar, a Fitness Club and relaxing Palace wellnesscenter, with several treatments to choose from.
+The Palace hotel has 115 rooms and 5 suites, an underground parking, 13 meeting rooms, an in-house restaurant, an atmospheric Lounge & Bar, a Fitness Club and relaxing Palace wellnesscenter, with several treatments to choose from.

 We had one of the best couple massages here and really enjoyed the Aqua Center with sauna, Turkish steam bath and compact jetstream pool, perfect to wind down after a windy beach day!